MewsSystems/gitbook-connector-api/operations/finance.md

 ## Add tokenized credit card

 Adds a new tokenized credit card to the specified customer.
+To be able to use this operation permission to charge online credit cards has to be granted to your integration client.

 ### Request